pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

     end
     ```

-- Manual deletion
+### Manual deletion

-  - We do this when user explicitly asks us to remove the workspace from DB.
+  - We do this when a user explicitly asks us to remove the workspace from DB.
   - We have a UI for displaying list of Slack workspaces connected to our App,
     we have given user option to remove the workspace from our App.
   - Removing Slack workspace involves two things